Print3M/epic/README.md

 ## Linker map

 It's possible to generate map of linked sections.
 Great tool for deep inspection of linker's work.
 Use `-Map=linker.map` parameter.
+This file shows which sections (section == function when used with `-ffunction-sections`) are discarded and which are linked into the final payload.
+It shows the layout of linked sections and their size.
+Great tool for debugging.

 ## Dead code elimination doesn't work

-It doesn't work probably because of  `OUTPUT_FORMAT("binary");`.
+Dead code elimination doesn't work for:

+1. MinGW PE/COFF target
+2. Linker output "binary"

+To hack this I use `gcc` with custom linker script (`ld`) to ELF and then extracting PIC `.text` section using `objdump` to final `payload.bin` output.
+It works like a charm.
+This way the final payload is smaller then ever.
+This is the reason why I don't use MinGW for payload building.